 You must use extreme caution when approaching a school bus stop.
-You are in a very demanding situation when entering these areas.
-It is critical that you understand and follow all state and local laws and regulations regarding approaching a school bus stop.
 This would involve the proper use of mirrors, alternating flashing lights, and when equipped, the moveable stop signal arm and crossing control arm.

 When approaching the stop, you should: